-As we close 2018 let me share a prediction- Karamba Security, and the Automotive Cybersecurity in general, is heading towards a great year.
+As we close 2018 let me share a prediction- Karamba Security, and Automotive Cybersecurity in general, are heading towards a great year.

 My confidence comes from the momentum we see in the closing of 2018, when more and more OEMs stress the importance of in-vehicle security implementations and specifically ECU protection, and from the realization that automotive cybersecurity is now a clear market need.

 A few 2018 events that have helped the OEM to adopt this transformative thinking:

 Real attacks by white hat hackers (such as Keen Labs) successfully penetrated the car by compromising externally connected ECUs.
 Such vulnerabilities were exploited in BMW and Audi/VW, to influence the vehicle behavior- steering and speed.